pankaj085/lotuslynx/README.md

 ## Support & Contact

-For support, email [Gmail](pankaj085k@gmail.com "Send an E-Mail") or create an issue in the repository.
+For support, mail [pankaj085k@gmail.com](mailto:pankaj085k@gmail.com "Send an E-mail") or create an issue in the repository.

 ## Acknowledgments